shahida-vs/node/inventory/README.md

 we can fetch a log with log id - endpoint(/inventory/logs/<_id>) //here <_id> is log's unique id we can fetch a log with item id - endpoint(/inventory/logs/item/<_id>) // here <_id> is item's unique id.
 This would
-       result in all the logs of a particular item .Thus, we would be able to know when item was added and when it was removed we can delete a log using log id - endpoint(/inventory/logs/<_id>)
+       result in all the logs of a particular item .Thus, we would be able to know when item was added and when it was removed we can fetch a log with categoryId - endpoint(/inventory/logs/category/<categoryId>) // here <categoryId> is category's id.
+This would result in all the logs of all items in a particular category .Thus, we would be able to track the inventory we can delete a log using log id - endpoint(/inventory/logs/<_id>)

 Document from collection logs